bkesterbyld/sitewire/content/pages/index.md

     title: How It Works
     features:
       - content: >
-          Borrowers use a mobile app or a web page to submit draw requests.
+          Borrowers use a mobile app or a web page to submit draw requests and supporting docs.
 Requests are then routed to onsite inspection companies or you can let borrowers document job progress with pictures and video.
         actions: []
         image: /images/sitewirephone4.png
         image_alt: Android and iOS Draw App